Probation procedure for non-academic staff

 PROBATIONER

-- Understand the role, responsibilities, objectives, expected standards and procedures governing the post.
+- Ensure they understand the role, responsibilities, objectives, expected standards and procedures governing the role and what is expected of them.

-- Regularly attend progress review meetings and communicate/take on board areas for improvement, where appropriate.
+- Attend progress review meetings and communicate/take on board areas for improvement, where appropriate.

-- Complete mandatory training that is required during probationary period.
+- Complete mandatory training that is required during the probationary period.

-DIRECTOR OF PROFESSIONAL SERVICES DEPARTMENT/DIRECTOR OF OPERATIONS/PRINCIPAL INVESTIGATOR/teaching and collaborations manager (AS APPROPRIATE TO THE STAFF GROUP)
+DIRECTOR OF PROFESSIONAL SERVICES DEPARTMENT/DIRECTOR OF OPERATIONS/PRINCIPAL INVESTIGATOR/ (AS APPROPRIATE TO THE STAFF GROUP)

 - Ensure a named person is identified to the probationer as the member of staff who will oversee their probation.
 Normally this will be their line manager.